-If you do not have a Spouse, or if your Spouse has filed a spousal waiver, your beneficiary (or your estate) will receive the same commuted value described above as if you were married.
-This money will not be locked-in but will be taxable in their hands.
+If you do not have a Spouse, or if your Spouse has filed a spousal waiver, your beneficiary (or your estate) will receive a lump sum payment equal to the transfer value at the time of death.
+This money will not be locked in but will be taxable in their hands.